Zakaria1986/DatabaseOperations/intro_to_sql.md

 ### Practical 3

-- Create customers, and products tables
+- Create customers, and products tables with appropriate fields defined.
-- Insert records into each table
+- Insert records into each table.
-- Update records
+- Update records.

 ### Selecting Records